Alan Blakney Memorial Scholarship

 Terms & Conditions

-Annual payments are paid in two instalments after Semester 1 and Semester 2 census dates.
+Annual payments are paid in two instalments, after the semester one and semester two census dates.

 Recipients are expected to attend an award ceremony.
 Failure to attend (without extenuating circumstances) may result in cancellation of the scholarship.